-'A Close Personal Relationship' Under Pressure As Trump Hosts Macron
+'A Close Personal Relationship' Under Pressure As Trump Hosts France's Macron

 One top priority for Macron will be making the case for the United States to stay in the Iran nuclear deal.
 Trump set a May 12 deadline to make a decision on whether to pull out of the agreement.

 It will be a tough sell.
-Trump has been vocal about his disdain for the deal and his new national security adviser, John Bolton, and his pick for Secretary of State, Mike Pompeo, are also not fans of the agreement.
+Trump has been vocal about his disdain for the deal and his new national security adviser, John Bolton, and his pick for secretary of state, Mike Pompeo, are also not fans of the agreement.

 Another looming deadline that will be up for discussion is the end of the current exemption for the EU from U.S. import tariffs on steel and aluminum on May 1.
 Macron and the EU are advocating for a permanent exclusion from the duties.

 Macron has "invested a lot in this relationship and it's not clear yet how much he's able to influence Donald Trump," Lightfoot said.
-"That's going to be a key question I think on this visit."
+"That's going to be a key question, I think, on this visit."